 birds, and fish of the sea; all were created male and female.

-and external characteristics are covered in this verse.
-We'll see in Genesis 3:22, however, that God didn't impart all of His fully-developed nature to man, for it was only after the Fall that man became "like God" in that he could distinguish between
+Thus, both internal and external characteristics are covered in this verse.
+We'll see in Genesis 3:22, however, that God didn't impart all of His fully-developed nature to man, for it was only after the Fall that man became "like God" in that he

 In Genesis 1:27 we see the evidence of God's intention for male and female, which together formed "man" of mankind, to operate in conjunction as one whole unit within the earth: